espressif/esp-idf/docs/en/api-guides/thread-local-storage.rst

 - :cpp:func:`pthread_getspecific`
 - :cpp:func:`pthread_setspecific`

 These APIs have all benefits of the ones above, but eliminates some their limits.
 The number of variables is limited only by size of available memory on the heap.
-Due to the dynamic nature, this APIs introduce additional performance overhead compared to the native one.
+Due to the dynamic nature, this API introduces additional performance overhead compared to the native one.

 .. _c11-std: